axibase/atsd-use-cases/research/illinois-birthrates/README.md

 ![](./images/ILL26.png)

-Intuitively, this model appears flawed as it shows Illinois live births dropping to zero around the year 2038, but some of the older data can now be excluded, in order to reflect the trends of the last decade while excluding data that is two decades old and reflects the trends of a society that has experienced a wide array of dramatic changes:
+Intuitively, this model appears flawed as it shows Illinois live births dropping to zero around the year 2038, but some of the older data can now be excluded, to reflect the trends of the last decade while excluding data that is two decades old and reflects the trends of a society that has experienced a wide array of dramatic changes: